Insidethemind/Node-Society/CONTRIBUTING.md

 We strongly recommend using the official [Upload Tool](./Upload%20Tool/) to submit files.
 It ensures proper formatting and generates the required metadata automatically.

+**It is best practice to navigate to your fork and sync before submitting.
+In the event of an error with the Upload Tool attempt to sync your fork and resubmit.**

 ---

 ## Requirements for Submission